NanoCommons/user-handbook/docs/data-management/index.md

 {% include childrenTOC.html page=page pages=site.pages %}

-Additionally, the Demonstration Cases show highlight specific aspects like study design and SOPs and implementation:
+Additionally, the Demonstration Cases highlight specific aspects like study design and SOPs and implementation:

 {% for parent_page in site.pages %}
 {% if parent_page.title == "Demonstration cases" %}